drivet/particle-simulator/README.md

 The simulation rules are:

-* if two cubes meet on the same coloured side, with their normals collinear, then they bond, and become a molecule.
+* If two cubes meet on the same coloured side, with their normals collinear, then they bond, and become a molecule.
-* the same rules apply to molecule-molecule and atom-molecule interactions
+* The same rules apply to molecule-molecule and atom-molecule interactions
-* if any particle hits the wall, it bounces off.
+* If any particle hits the wall, it bounces off.

 To determine if two atoms (cubes) should bond, we check:

-* if their bounding boxes intersect
+* If their bounding boxes intersect
-* for each side, for both cubes:
+* For each side, for both cubes:
- * get the normal for the side in world coordinates
+  * Get the normal for the side in world coordinates
- * calculate the dot product.
-If it's close to -1, then the sides are pointed at each other or away
+  * Calculate the dot product.
+If it's close to -1, then the sides are pointed at each other or away, and they might bond.
- * calculate the distance from a point on cube to the plane represented by side in question for the other cube.
+  * Calculate the distance from a point on cube to the plane represented by side in question for the other cube.
 If this is close to 0, then these sides should bond.

 To determine if an atom and a molecule should bond, we check to see if their bounding boxes intersect and if they do, we check to see if the atom can